Niacin (By mouth)

 How to Use This Medicine

-- It is best to take this medicine at bedtime with a low-fat meal or snack.
+- Take this medicine at bedtime with a low-fat snack.
+This will help decrease stomach upset.

-- Swallow the extended-release capsule or extended-release tablet whole.
-Do not crush, break, or chew.
+- Extended-release tablet or capsule: Swallow whole.
+Do not crush, break, or chew it.

 Drugs and Foods to Avoid